 Is it hazy, hot and humid in your area this summer?
 During the hottest months of the year, it is difficult to find the time to run or walk outside unless you exercise as the sun rises or sets.
-Even then, the humidity still soaks you like you were in a sauna and in most urban areas the air quality can be actually harmful to your lungs.
+Even then, the humidity still soaks you like you were in a sauna, and in most urban areas, the air quality can be harmful to your lungs.

 Here is the cardio fitness question:

-You took away my number one answer but not MY number one choice for getting cardiovascular exercise during the dog-days of summer.
-Summer time is a great time for water - not only to drink it but to get in it and swim.
-Here are several workouts that I love to do to stay cool and workout during the day either in an indoor/outdoor pool or beach:
+You took away my number one answer, but not my number one choice for getting cardiovascular exercise during the dog days of summer.
+Summer is a great time for water, not only to drink it but to get in it and swim.
+Here are several workouts that I love to do to stay cool and work out during the day, either in an indoor/outdoor pool or beach:

-My number one favorite cardio exercise that I do year round is the Hypoxic Swim Pyramid.
+My number one favorite cardio exercise that I do year-round is the hypoxic swim pyramid.
 Hypoxic means "low oxygen."
-The goal of this workout is you decrease your breaths per stroke as you increase the distance causing the heart to race into the anaerobic zone.
-This gives you a great cardio workout that will drop your resting heart rate close to that of Lance Armstrong (32 beats per minute!).
-Now that is in shape!
+The goal of this workout is that you decrease your breaths per stroke as you increase the distance, causing the heart to race into the anaerobic zone.
+This gives you a great cardio workout that will drop your resting heart rate close to that of Lance Armstrong (32 beats per minute).
+Now that is in shape.

-Warm up: Swim 50-100m freestyle breathing every 2 strokes.
-A stroke is each arm pull, so two strokes is a left and a right arm pull and you take a breath after every 2 strokes.
+Warmup: Swim 50-100 meters freestyle, breathing every two strokes.
+A stroke is each arm pull, so two strokes is a left and a right arm pull and you take a breath after every two strokes.
 Stretch your arms and legs for a few seconds and begin the workout.

-Swim any stroke you wish for 100m, get out of the pool and do 10-20 pushups and 20 abs of choice.
-Get back in the water and repeat above ten times.
-This totals 1000m of swimming 100-200 pushups and 200 abs of choice.
+Swim any stroke you wish for 100 meters, get out of the pool and do 10-20 push-ups and 20 abs of choice.
+Get back in the water and repeat the above 10 times.
+This totals 1,000 meters of swimming 100-200 push-ups and 200 abs of choice.
 This is one great workout for the arms and lungs.
-For more fun, make the swim a hypoxic pyramid adding the PT at every 100m.
-WHEW!!!
+For more fun, make the swim a hypoxic pyramid, adding the PT at every 100m.
+Whew!!

-The final favorite water sport I love to do if at the beach is the RUN - SWIM - RUN: Usually at the beach you have a nice breeze, cooler air, and of course, cool water.
+The final favorite water sport I love to do at the beach is the run-swim-run.
+Usually at the beach, you have a nice breeze, cooler air and, of course, cool water.
 Mix it all in and create your own mini-adventure race of sorts: